 In the air, e-kerosene is likely to reduce the formation of contrails, which is a significant climate warmer because of its greenhouse effect on terrestrial radiation.
-Indeed, e-kerosene is made of reduced quantities of particles and aromatic chemicals that produce soot, the main "culprit" for contrail formation.
-This benefit needs to be better quantified, and therefore requires further study.
+Indeed, e-kerosene can be 100% paraffinic, meaning that it is free from aromatics, the chemical compounds that produce soot, the main "culprit" for contrail formation.

-On the ground, e-kerosene can also contribute to improving local air quality, especially around airports, because of its significantly lower articulate matter (PM) and sulphur (SOX) emissions compared to fossil fuels.
+On the ground, e-kerosene can also contribute to improving local air quality, especially around airports, because of its significantly lower particulate matter (PM) and sulphur $(SO_x)$ emissions compared to fossil fuels.